harasiddh/harasiddh.github.io/_posts/2025-01-12-why-human-progress-has-an-upper-bound.md

 This is scary.

-Then one might say - well, what if you're not in a democracy?
-Well, then assuming that we are in the beginning of whatever non-democratic rule is in place, we can assume that there is one person who is randomly assigned to play the role of dictator.
-Now, this dictator also has a certain level of intelligence, and hence, will automatically reject an idea that is not comprehensible to them.
+Then one might say - what if you're not in a democracy?
+Well, then assuming that we are in the beginning of whatever non-democratic rule is in place, we can assume that there is one person who is randomly assigned to play the role of 'social planner'.
+Now, this person also has a certain level of intelligence, and hence, will automatically reject an idea that is not comprehensible to them.

 Again, scary.

 Both of these examples show that there is an upper bound on the rate of human progress.
 In a full democracy, this is the 50th percentile.
-In a total dictatorship, it is the percentile of intelligence the dictator is at.
-However, no human society is a full democracy or a total dictatorship, so our rate of progress is upper bounded by something in between.
+Alternatively, it is the percentile of intelligence the 'social planner' is at.
+However, every human society is somewhere in between the two, so our rate of progress is upper bounded by something in between.

 Still scary.